lazamar/barebones-jekyll-project-readme/README.md

 With this setup you can immediately create a project page for any repo by just including the `_config.yml` and `index.md` files exaclty as they are here, without needing to change a single comma, and creating a `gh-pages` branch.
 It will automatically link to your repo and load your README.

-If you are reeeally lazy and don't want to be copying files, you can just run this from within the repo folder.
+If you are reeeally lazy and don't want to be copying files, you can just run this from within the repo folder. (*yes, you can just copy the whole block and paste into the terminal*)

 ```